TheRacetrack/racetrack/docs/user/async-job-calls.md

 ## Details
 - To provide the result of the task to the client, Racetrack has to keep the result in memory for a certain period of time.
+- Additionaly, it will store the records of the ongoing tasks in the database, to continue working on them after a server restart (e.g. due to the upgrade).
-- The result are removed from the memory right after the client retrieves the result.
+- The result are removed from the memory (and the database) right after the client retrieves the result.
   So that **it can't be retrieved again**.
   To accommodate any potential timeouts during the retrieval process, we allow a grace period of 10 seconds post-retrieval before the result is eventually removed.
-- Results aren't stored in the database, but in the ephemeral memory only.
-- The task's result will be removed from the memory after a certain period of time, even if the client didn't retrieve it.
+- The task's result will be removed from the memory (and the database) after a certain period of time, even if the client didn't retrieve it.
 This timeout is set to **120 minutes**.
 - Racetrack doesn't keep the ongoing tasks that stuck forever on the job's end.
   There is a hard timeout for the task, set to **120 minutes**.
-- If the Racetrack servers are restarted (for instance, during an upgrade), it will clear the information about ongoing tasks.
+- If the Racetrack servers are restarted (for instance, during an upgrade), the ongoing tasks will be resumed.
-  This will result in a 404 error for the task that was in progress.
-  In such scenarios, the client can resubmit the task.
 - Multiple replicas of the Pub component (Racetrack's gateway) communicate with each other to share the tasks and the results, so the result can be retrieved from any of them.
 - The timeout for long polling is configured to **30 seconds**.
-  This implies that the server will terminate the request after 30 seconds of no activity.
+  This implies that the server will terminate the polling endpoint after 30 seconds of no activity.
   Consequently, the client will renew the request every 30 seconds in a loop, until the task is completed.
+- If a connection to a job is lost (eg. due to Out of Memory kill), the task will be retried automatically until reaching the maximum number of attempts (set to **2** by default).